WildOnTheInside/3DRenderer/README.md

 # 3DRenderer

-Choose 1 of the tests in main.cpp to run it.
+Choose 1 of the tests in source/main.cpp to run it.
 To build a project run source/build.bat script.
 Then run bin/renderer.exe to run renderer.